abdulkader/carbooking-app/README.md

 Contributions are welcome!
 If you find a bug or have a suggestion, please open an issue or submit a pull request.

-## License
+## TODO

-This project is licensed under the MIT License.
+1. Since API is not available, currently the data is saved in the local storage.
+2. You can clear the local storage to start fresh.

 ## Docker